stefanbesler/struckig/README.md

 # Continuous integration

 Continuous integration has not really arrived in Operational technology (OT) -- yet.
 Some colleguages from work are making good progress in implementing buildtools and preparing a CI/CD environment for TwinCAT that will be publically available.
 Luckily, they agreed with me to let me try their tools as an alpha/beta tester with this project.
-For more information on this topic, please contact info[at]infiniteautomation.at ; In the meantime I thank pfurma and seehma for letting me use their build environment in this early development stage of their DevOps tools.
+For more information on this topic, please contact info[at]zeugwerk.at ; In the meantime I thank @pfurma and @seehma for letting me use their build environment in this early development stage of their DevOps tools.

 # Example